Renato Ramos: Bolívar

 On 10 July 2008, Ramos signed for the Bolivian side Bolívar in a three-year contract.
 His first goal in the first division of that country was on his debut against San José in the first week of the season.
 Their first international goals for the club were against LDU Quito at the Copa Sudamericana's first round, being the second fastest goal of that tournament in a 2–1 home win.

 After the club's elimination at Copa Sudamericana, Ramos started to make an offensive duo in the attack with his teammate Joaquín Botero.
 In the 2008 Bolivian tournament semifinals, Ramos' fifth and decisive penalty was stopped by the keeper of Real Potosí, ultimately resulting in Potosí advancing to the finals.
 Shortly after, he was released of the club.

 Ñublense

 On 21 December 2008, Ramos signed for Chilean side Ñublense a one-year contract.

 Universidad de Concepción

 On 2 June 2010, Ramos was released of Ñublense, and returned to Universidad de Concepción, team in where he already played in 2003.
 His new club, paid US$30.000 for the 25% of the striker's rights.

 Managerial career

-On 2017, he began his managerial career as manager of Palestino at under-11 level, becoming Director of Football of the all youth levels from 2019 to 2021.
+In 2017, he began his managerial career as manager of Palestino at under-11 level, becoming Director of Football of the all youth levels from 2019 to 2021.
 At the same time, he has performed as a teacher at the Instituto Nacional del Fútbol (Football National Institute of Chile).

-On 2021, he became manager of Chilean Segunda División side Deportes Concepción.
+In 2021, he became manager of Chilean Segunda División side Deportes Concepción.

+As manager of Lota Schwager, Ramos led them in the promotion to the Segunda División Profesional de Chile.